JJWesterkamp/event-delegation/README.md

 ### 1. Builder pattern initialisation

-As an alternative to the config-object flavour the package also provides the two methods `global` and `within` to initialise an event handler through a builder-like pattern.
+The package provides the two methods `global` and `within` to initialise an event handler through a builder-like pattern.
 It looks like this, using `global()` as the example:

 ```typescript
 const handler = EventDelegation